This post may contain affiliate links. Please read our privacy policy.

 • Onion – I love the way red onion, halved and very thinly sliced, looks in a cucumber salad.

-Fresh cucumber, red onion, dill, and other salad ingredients on marble.
+Fresh cucumber, red onion, and dill and other ingredients for summer salad.

 • Kosher salt – If you salt the cucumbers and let them drain, it removes some of the excess water in the cucumbers and concentrates their flavor.
 This step is optional!